10 mistakes to avoid on Zwift

 But this isn’t the moment to jump off the bike and stick the kettle on – when the descent ends, you’ll need to get pedalling, and fast.
 So keep your eyes on the game and be ready to step on the gas when the road levels off.

-Riding without a fan
+Indoor training without a fan

 If it's winter, and your house is already baltic, you might think you can get away with Zwifting sans-fan.
-But after a few minutes pedalling without a breath of wind to cool you down, you’re going to be sweating buckets.
+But after a few minutes of pedalling without a breath of wind to cool you down, you’re going to be sweating buckets.
 Let's just hope you don’t spoil the carpet…

 The virtual version of you might wear the same lycra and sunglasses as you.
 They might ride the same bike as you.
 They might even look like you.
-But that doesn’t mean you and your Zwift character are one and the same.
-Because whilst they can ride all day and all night without eating a morsel, you cannot.
+But that doesn’t mean you and your Zwift character are one and the same because, whilst they can ride all day and all night without eating a morsel, you cannot.

 If you don’t get your power numbers right, you’re not going to get the most out of Zwift’s ready-made workouts.
 Zwift adapts the difficulty of sessions to suit your functional threshold power (FTP), so set your FTP number right to get the right training effect from each session.